Mini Succulents Are the Cutest Houseplants We've Ever Seen

 Although Stevens' displays are stunning, she notes that they don't last forever.
 She explains on her website that she enjoys an arrangement for a few months and then replants the succulents in a larger container so they can keep growing.

-I decided on the Rosita mini cactus for $18 because of its beautiful, bright pink flowers.
+I decided on the Frankie Cactus ($30, Etsy) because of its beautiful, bright pink flowers.
 According to the description, my package will come with an itty bitty cactus, a 1-inch ceramic planter, white sand, and care instructions.
 I'm notoriously not the best at keeping plants alive, but I'm willing to give it a try.
-Hopefully, I'll manage to enjoy the cuteness of this cactus for at least a while and I might even add some of my own #minisucculents posts to Instagram.
+Hopefully, I'll manage to enjoy the cuteness of this cactus for at least a while, and I might even add some of my own #minisucculents posts to Instagram.